daormar/debasher/doc/design_doc_resident.md

 ## Failing loudly instead of retrying

-The "Unfixed" part of "Loose ends" describes a real, still-open gap: if the one node whose own round-open captured `capture_pos` right at the point that opened a halt round then crashes before that round closes, its relaunched incarnation has no durable memory of an open round to resume, and nothing resends the one-time `shutdown` trigger that opened it (see that entry, and "Arrival and positions" for why `capture_pos` lands exactly there, not before it). `debasher_stop_resident`'s own `--timeout` already keeps this from hanging the program forever, structurally, but falling back to `debasher_stop`'s hard kill silently would let that forced ending pass for a graceful one, so it does so loudly instead, without attempting to fix the underlying gap.
+The Contract's limits include a gap that stays open (see "A crash while a round is open" there): a node that is not an initiator and crashes while its halt round is open comes back with no durable memory of that round, the markers it had received for it are not replayed, and nothing resends the one-time `shutdown` trigger, so it never halts. `debasher_stop_resident`'s own `--timeout` already keeps this from hanging the program forever, structurally, but falling back to `debasher_stop`'s hard kill silently would let that forced ending pass for a graceful one, so it does so loudly instead, without attempting to fix the underlying gap.

 Two directions were compared.
 Making the gap itself durably recoverable (a checkpoint field recording a pending, unclosed halt, restored and acted on